Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph

-To understand how the composition of a sample is affected by recombination and mutation together with resampling, we will consider its evolutionary history, which is captured by the \emph{ancestral recombination graph} (ARG); see~\cite{Hudson83,GriffithsMarjoram96,GriffithsMarjoram97,JenkinsFearnheadSong2015}.
+To understand how the composition of a sample is affected by recombination, mutation and genetic drift, we will consider its evolutionary history, which is captured by the \emph{ancestral recombination graph} (ARG); see~\cite{Hudson83,GriffithsMarjoram96,GriffithsMarjoram97,JenkinsFearnheadSong2015}.
 We give a somewhat informal graphical description.

-A sample from the population at present is represented by a finite set of leaves and their ancestral lines as vertical lines, emanating from the leaves and growing from bottom to top.
+A sample from the population at present is represented by a finite set of leaves and their ancestral lines as vertical lines, starting from the leaves and growing from bottom to top.
 We call the ancestral line associated with a leaf observed at $A \subseteq S$ \emph{ancestral to $A$}.
+Somewhat abusively, we say that a line is ancestral to a site $i$ if it is ancestral to $A$ with $i \in A$.
+If we want to express that a line is ancestral to site $i$ and only to site $i$, we will say that it is ancestral to $\{ i \}$.

-Recombination, mutation and resampling manifest themselves as follows. \begin{enumerate} \item Resampling is captured by the pairwise coalescence of lines, indicating that a pair of individuals has found a common ancestor.
+Recombination, mutation and genetic drift manifest themselves as follows (See Fig.~\ref{fig:arg} for an illustration). \begin{enumerate} \item The effect of genetic drift is captured by the pairwise coalescence of lines, indicating that a pair of individuals has found a common ancestor.
 Any ordered pair of ancestral lines, say, ancestral to $A$ and $B$, coalesces, independently of all the other pairs, at rate $1$ into a single line ancestral to $A \cup B$. \item Recombination results in the \emph{fragmentation} of lineages.